 - Meta example: The role of a "Tank" in most RPG games.
 He's built to take damage, so the player just lets the enemies beat him up while focusing on protecting the Squishy Wizard and Glass Cannon characters.

 - The Sentinel role in Final Fantasy XIII is this trope invoked intentionally.
 The designated tank provokes the enemies to attack him so that the other characters can attack or heal; as a bonus, the Sentinel gets abilities that allow him to guard, guard and heal, guard and counterattack...the ideal Sentinel not only can cope, but becomes much better at coping when in the role.
 The Sentinel also grants a bonus to everyone else's defense while active.

-- In Knights of the Old Republic, Kreia is clearly working under this philosophy.
+- In Knights of the Old Republic II: The Sith Lords, Kreia is clearly working under this philosophy.

 - Marche in Final Fantasy Tactics Advance is a great example of Type 2: His younger brother, Doned, has an unnamed illness that requires he go to the hospital occasionally, and he is confined to a wheelchair.
 This becomes a plot point later in the game, as Doned is revealed to have gained the ability to walk in Ivalice, and is a streetear who gives out information about Marche's location, so bounty hunters can attempt to collect the reward on Marche's head.
 Marche and Doned eventually have a heart-to-heart, where Marche convinces his brother that he was not left behind, and Doned accepts that Marche is given the shaft when it comes to parental care.

 - And then Marche cripples Doned again by destroying Ivalice, thus returning things to exactly as they were before, although the characters affected by this accepted it.
 In Doned's case, he learns that he can still do many fun things with friends that doesn't require him to walk or run.
 FFTA's plot is repeatedly a source of Internet Backdraft.